Sending Emails in PHP with PHPMailer — SitePoint

 }

-Gmail requires TLS encryption over SMTP so we set it accordingly.
+Gmail requires TLS encryption over SMTP, so we set it accordingly.
 Before you send via SMTP, you need to find out the host name, port number, encryption type if required and if authentication is required you also need the username and password.
-Note that having a two-factor authentication enabled on Gmail won’t let you use their SMTP with username/password – instead, additional configuration will be required.
+Note that having two-factor authentication enabled on Gmail won’t let you use their SMTP with username/password.
+Instead, additional configuration will be required.

 One big advantage in using remote SMTP over local mail is that if you use PHP’s